The new corporate swag: Branded masks, sanitizer spray bottles and Zoom vanity light rings

 But others say they’ve seen a noticeable increase in demand for masks with sports team insignia, Disney characters, apparel brands and political campaign logos.

-A month ago, said Leo Friedman, chief executive of the promotional products site iPromo, “it was all about the medical masks; today almost 75 percent of our orders are for branded,” he said, noting that most are being ordered with a smaller logo on the side of the mask, in muted or single colors rather than being splashed across the front.
-“You don’t want to be a walking billboard on the face.”
+A month ago, “it was all about the medical masks,” said Leo Friedman, chief executive of the promotional products site iPromo.

+“Today, almost 75 percent of our orders are for branded” masks, he added, noting that most are being ordered with a smaller logo on the side of the mask, in muted or single colors, rather than being splashed across the front.
+“You don’t want to be a walking billboard on the face," Friedman said.

 Companies in the promotional-products industry have had to pivot quickly after sales for trade show tchotchkes collapsed and swag for employee training off-sites and new-hire welcome kits slowed.

-Still, several said their business has improved as companies have bought branded sanitizer and masks as well as items like branded cozy socks, clip-on Zoom vanity light rings, webcam privacy covers, and branded books and puzzles to keep kids busy for work-from-home staffers.
+Still, several said their business has improved as companies have bought branded sanitizer and masks, as well as items such as branded cozy socks, clip-on Zoom vanity light rings, webcam privacy covers, and branded books and puzzles to keep kids busy for work-from-home staffers.

 Some companies have also placed orders for returning workers, including personalized and branded water bottles, mugs or tech gadgets so they don’t get mixed up in the office.
 “Now, not sharing is caring,” said Kim Laffer-Nick, director of marketing communications at ePromos Promotional Products.